What Is B2 English Level? Skills, Grammar & How to Reach It

 Frequently Asked Questions

-How do I know if I'm B2 or still B1?
 The clearest sign: can you hold a 10-minute conversation about an unfamiliar topic (politics, economics, science) without running out of language?
 If you struggle but can manage, you are probably at the B1/B2 boundary.
 If you manage comfortably, you are likely at B2.
+For the full B1 picture, see What Is B1 English Level?.